 For information about using internal IPv6 ranges in your VPC network and subnets, see Internal IPv6 specifications.

-After you configure IPv6 in your VPC network, subnets, and VMs, you can configure dual-stack VLAN attachments.
+After configuring IPv6 in your VPC network, subnets, and VMs, configure your VLAN attachments.

 Considerations